 I’ve only known about the classic orange pumpkin, but there are so many other natural varieties; it was simply gourdgeous just walking around looking at them.

-Our kids (3, 5, and 7) easily would’ve stayed all day long, and we practically had to drag them out.
-We only left because it was getting really busy (and crowds + covid + kids don’t mix).
+Our kids (ages 3, 5, and 7 the first time we visited, and 10, 8, and 6 the second time) easily would’ve stayed all day long; both times we practically had to drag them out.
+We only left because it was getting really busy.

 While the kids played, I wandered around the pumpkin market area.
 Everyone was happy!